KnutZuidema/reddit-observer/README.md

 An app for observing Subreddits on Reddit for keywords.
 If a keyword is mentioned in a comment, that mention will be saved to a SQLite3 database alongside some meta information.

-It also comes with a small Flask web-app for displaying found content See observer.knutzuidema.de for an example
+It also comes with a small Flask web-app for displaying found content
+See http://observer.knutzuidema.de for an example

 ### Install